dwhall/HeyMac/docs/HeyMacProtocol.md

 ### Protocol ID, Version

 The Protocol ID and Version (PID_Ver) field is the very first octet in the frame.
-It is used to distinguish HeyMac frames from other frame types.
+It is used to distinguish HeyMac frames from other protocols.
 The most significant bits of the PID field are set in order to avoid conflicts with other prominent protocols.
 Specifically, ensuring the three most significant bits are set